 *Medical Record: We require all participants to bring an Annual Health and Medical Record to every Scouting event.
 The Scouting adventures, camping trips, and having fun are important to everyone in Scouting—and so is your safety and well-being.
 Completing the Annual Health and Medical Record is the first step in making sure you have a great Scouting experience.
 Completing a health history promotes health awareness, collects necessary data, and provides medical professionals critical information needed to treat a patient in the event of an illness or injury.
 It also provides emergency contact information.
 Please download the form and have the form with you at all Scouting events for every member of your family.

-Boys who join Cub Scouts this year will receive a rocket that they can design, build, and launch at cub-o-ree.
+Youth who join Cub Scouts this year will receive a rocket that they should design and build at home.
 Returning Scouts may bring a rocket and engine to launch.
 The rocket must be a skill level 0 to 2 and the engine must be an A or B class engine.

 Packs may purchase additional rockets for returning Scouts in bulk from the local Scout Shop.
 Allow two weeks for delivery.